marko-knoebl/slides/src/sections/python-beginner/13-functions-en.md

 ## Parameters and return values

-functions can receive parameters and return values
+functions can receive parameters and return a value

 example: `len([1, 1, 1])` → `3`